10 Tips For Limiting Your Kid’s Screen Time!

-I carry my phone everywhere I go, it is on my nightstand at night, on my desk during the day and if I am walking anywhere it is in my hand.
-It dings, and beeps, and vibrates all day alerting me to different things, emails, texts, Facebook messages, phone calls, calendar events, and much more.
+I carry my phone everywhere I go, it is on my nightstand at night, on my desk during the day, and if I am walking anywhere it is in my hand.
+It dings, and beeps, and vibrates all day alerting me to different things, emails, texts, social media messages, phone calls, calendar events, and much more.

 So we see the problem, how do we handle it well?

 First we need to find out how much is too much:

 According to Scripps.org, “The average 8-10 year old in the U.S. spends around eight hours per day in front of a screen.